 Naturally, embracing social media is a critical piece of it, whether it be on Facebook, Twitter, Instagram, YouTube or other platforms to build their brand or acquire more leads.
 Many have also invested in paid media campaigns.
 You tailor your social media messaging and assets to your buyer personas, tailoring them to specific stages of the buyer journey addressing questions they may have.
 You can share a link to the article about the secondary schools on Facebook that Brad could see and pay for an ad promoting the post.

 Content marketing is another area where your buyer persona plays a critical role as you develop assets in a variety of formats that seamlessly fit the buyer journey for Brad.
-Whether a blog post about top secondary schools, thought leadership videos, ebooks like The Real Estate Agents Guide to Innovation in Property Marketing and Sales or a webinar over Zoom explaining incentives for mortgages, a content strategy could help increase your renown in the sector.
+Whether a blog, thought leadership videos, or a webinar over Zoom explaining incentives for mortgages, a content strategy could help increase your renown in the sector.
 Finally, email marketing with targeted segmentation for each of your buyer personas and frequent updates is a tried and true technique that has effective engagement rates when done right.